CowardlyBattleCat/intro-web-scraping/README.md

 - Go to a web page
 - right click
 - select `inspect element	`
-- you should not see a pop up or frame showing the HTML of a web page.
+- you should now see a pop up or frame showing the HTML of a web page.

 ### Python